Skip to content

 Why Do Most AI Voices Still Sound Robotic?

-Why Your AI Agent Sounds Like a Robot (and How to Fix It)
+Why Your AI Receptionist Sounds Like a Robot (and How to Fix It)

 In this post, we’ll break down each component, explain why it matters, and show how Trillet combines both in a way that finally feels human.